mizech/Udacity-Android-Basics/README.md

 6. News App, Stage 1: Implement an app which displays recents news stories.

-7. News App, Stage 2
+7. News App, Stage 2: Add an preference screen to the news app.

 8. Inventory App, Stage 1: Create an app which allows to keep track of items in an inventory.

-9. Inventory App, Stage 2
+9. Inventory App, Stage 2: Improve and enhance the user interface of th inventory app.